 Mechanisms are pathways through which X causes outcome Y.

 Mechanisms have long been at the heart of medicine.
 Every time a doctor prescribes a treatment, she does so out of an understanding of which chemical or physical factors cause a disease, and she prescribes a treatment that is effective because it interrupts these factors.
 For example, many clinical psychologists recommend exercise to patients dealing with depression.
 Exercise raises endorphins in the body’s chemistry, which trigger positive feelings and also act as analgesics, which reduce the perception of pain.
 Endorphins, therefore, are a mechanism by which exercise helps reduce depression.
 Exercise may have positive effects on a number of other dependent variables (e.g. heart disease) through other mechanisms (e.g. elevating heart rates), but the mechanism that causes it to affect depression in particular is endorphins.
-We could also conclude that another treatment, such as a drug, that raised endorphins may have similar effects on depression.
+We could also conclude that another treatment, such as a drug that raised endorphins, may have similar effects on depression.

 Mechanisms are just as important for social sciences.
 Take, for example, recent research that has connected climate change to an increase in violent conflict.
 One study claims to identify the causal effect of climate shocks on violent conflict by studying the rate of violent conflict in El Nino-affected countries during El Nino versus non-El Nino years (Hsiang, Meng, and Cane 2011).
 Suppose this study is correct.
 Why would experiencing a climate shock cause a country to have elevated levels of conflict?
 One mechanism could be poverty: climate shocks hurt the economy, and with lower opportunity costs, individuals are more inclined to join armed groups.
 An alternative mechanism is physiological: people are physically wired to be more aggressive in hotter temperatures.
 Perhaps the mechanism is migration: climate shocks displace people in coastal regions, and this produces social conflict between migrants and natives.
 In reality, several or all of these mechanisms (as well as others not listed here) could be operating simultaneously, even in the same case!
 In many of the most interesting social science questions, there are several channels that could transmit the total effect of X on Y.